-Cash sickness benefit: Must be aged 16 or older but younger than the normal retirement age; have been employed immediately before the incapacity began; and have at least seven weeks of paid contributions in the second to last quarter before the incapacity began.
+Cash sickness benefit: Must be aged 16 or older but younger than the normal retirement age, have been employed immediately before the incapacity began, and have at least seven weeks of paid contributions in the second to last quarter before the incapacity began.
 Insured persons who were on leave or unemployed at the time the incapacity began must have an additional 39 weeks of paid or credited contributions in the four consecutive quarters ending in the second to last quarter before the incapacity began.

-Contributions are credited for each complete contributory week the insured received sickness, maternity, and work injury benefits, and during the three-day waiting period for sickness benefits if the related claim periods last at least two weeks.
+Contributions are credited for each complete contributory week the insured received cash sickness, maternity, or work injury benefits, and during the three-day waiting period for a sickness benefit if the related claim period lasts at least two weeks.